joschmidt/plttm/README.md

 PLTTM uses path language statements e.g. in XPath  or JSONPath to address subject representations in e.g. XML or JSON serializations.
-The path language statements are furthermore used to extract the relevant portions of data.
+The path language statements are furthermore used to extract the relevant portions of data. [...]

-PLTTM is inspired by the "Compact RDF to Topic Maps Mapping Syntax (CRTM)" and borrows the majority of syntactical constructs from it.
-Consequently, PLTTM is regarded as a side project of CRTM.

 Read the full draft here:
 https://docs.google.com/document/d/10JwfXfkLUjDs1Q5xiIUBM_TJ5O1VAPnyPSsRwAAzN5g/edit